 From there, you can choose a theme, promote the contest, collect contest entries, and start to realize the benefits of running an Instagram contest.

 This guide will break down the steps to running a successful Instagram photo contest, with contest ideas suggested along the way to help you get started.
+By the end, you’ll be equipped with all the basics you need to know on how to run a social media photo contest and how to run a contest on Instagram.

 Define Your Goals and Objectives